 - The box should be at least as long as your cat from the tip of their nose to the tip of their (extended) tail

 - At least one of the sides should be low so that your cat can comfortably and easily get in and out.

-This second point is especially important for older cats and those suffering with arthritis.
-As for the the size of the boxes, in many cases these large underbed clothes storage boxes are the best litter boxes for cats.
+This second point is especially important for older cats and those suffering from arthritis.
+As for the size of the boxes, in many cases, these large underbed clothes storage boxes are the best litter boxes for cats.
 Just don't keep them under the bed, and make sure to take out all the clothes too :-)

 4. Add More Well-Sized Boxes

 If you don’t have enough boxes (number of cats + 1 = number of boxes), your cat might avoid the box entirely, which is even more true if you have multiple cats (cats don’t really like to go where other cats have gone).
 The same is true if your boxes are the wrong size.

 Boxes that are too small mean your cat will have less… let’s call it “personal space," and will be more likely to hit the sides of the box or just let their business fall where it may, whether that’s in the box or right next to it.
 They’ll also have less space to move around and, therefore, have a harder time burying their waste.

 Also, make sure to get a box with sides that are low enough for your cat to easily step over.
 If climbing into a litter box feels like summiting Everest, your cat is not going to go to the trouble.

 This Nature's Miracle High-Sided Cat Litter Box is a great size and is an excellent choice for "high pee-ers."